 Store ELELYSO at 2 to 8°C (36 to 46°F).
 Protect vials from light.

 Manufactured and distributed by: Pfizer Labs Division of Pfizer Inc. New York, NY 10017.
-Licensed from Protalix Biotherapeutics.
-Revised: May 2012
+Revised: May 2014

 This monograph has been modified to include the generic and brand name in many instances.